JetBrains/Qodana/topics/qodana-clang.md

 <a href="mailto:qodana-support@jetbrains.com">qodana-support@jetbrains.com</a>.
 </note>

-%linter% lets you inspect your C, C++, and Objective-C projects.
-The linter is based on the [Clang-Tidy](%clang-tidy%) linter, operates on the AMD64 and ARM64 architectures, and lets you inspect projects containing a compilation database.
+%linter% lets you inspect your C, C++, and Objective-C projects and is based on the [Clang-Tidy](%clang-tidy%) linter, operates on the AMD64 and ARM64 architectures, and lets you inspect projects containing a compilation database.
 To read more about compilation databases, you can visit the [CLion documentation portal](https://www.jetbrains.com/help/clion/compilation-database.html).

-It extends the existing Clang-Tidy inspections by supplying the `Clang-Tidy` and `MISRA checks` inspections provided by CLion.
+%linter% extends the existing Clang-Tidy inspections by supplying the `Clang-Tidy` and `MISRA checks` inspections provided by CLion.

 %linter% is available under the Community, Ultimate, and Ultimate Plus licenses.
 However, the `Clang-Tidy` and